A Margaret Anderson Special Event

 If you’ve lived on Coochiemudlo Island anytime since 1997, I bet you’ve heard of Marg Anderson.
 Marg is no shrinking violet.
-During her years on Coochiemudlo, she has worn many hats including event organizer.
+During her years on Coochiemudlo, she has worn many hats including event organiser, many promoted as Margaret Anderson Special Events.
 She’s been at the helm of countless, cultural community events on the island, all her work in this capacity as a volunteer.

 What’s driven Marg over the years?
 Her mind is bright and sharp, ever ready and charged.
 She loves music and literature and a drink.
 If ever there was a plan to raise the bar of cultural experience on the island, she backed it full throttle, she’d be there.
 Most of them were Marg’s plans, anyway.

 She’s lived an interesting life.
-Well, that’s quite an understatement.
+Well, that’s an understatement.

 Marg was born in Brisbane in 1944, in a Catholic institution run by the Sisters of Mercy known (somewhat colloquially) as the Wooloowin Home for (Uncontrollable) Girls.
-She was there till she was 10 months old, with her birth mother, Nola, a spirited and willful 16-year-old who clashed with, and challenged, the nuns.
-When young Nola went awol from time to time, Sister Madelina was there by baby Marg’s side.
+She was there till she was 10 months old, with her birth mother, Nola, a spirited and wilful 16-year-old who clashed with, and challenged, the nuns.
+When young Nola went AWOL from time to time, Sister Mary Madelina was there by baby Marg’s side.
 Until Marg was adopted out.

 Her new parents were a West End couple in their early 40s.
 Marg was their pride and joy, their only child.
 The family’s charming home featured beautiful timber work crafted by the hand of her hardworking father, a skilled and respected carpenter/builder.
 Marg’s mother was a stay-at-home wife.
 No doubt baby Marg’s arrival gave the couple purpose and potentially more inclusion within the local Catholic parish.

-At St Francis Primary School at Dornoch, Marg was immersed in Catholic education including morning mass before school every day, plus on Sundays.
+At St Francis Primary School on Dornoch Terrace, Marg was immersed in Catholic education including morning mass before school every day, plus on Sundays.
 Like many working-class Catholic schools of the day, the kids were scheduled into timetables each week to clean the school toilets.

 If this was the first hint of Marg’s strong will, more evidence steadily followed.